atbyskov/DMS4/DMS4_Masters_Thesis/README.md

 All three scripts launch MAPDL inside the `Ansout/` working folder and write logs to `Optimization_Logs/`.

+> **Note:** If you interrupt or close down an optimization run (e.g. `Main.py`
+> or `Main_SLP.py`) before it finishes, the MAPDL process is not always shut
+> down cleanly.
+You will need to manually close the leftover MAPDL window /
+> process in Task Manager before starting a new run, otherwise the
+> next launch may fail or hang on the `Ansout/` working directory.

 Edit the `var`, `Misc`, `opti_settings`, and `Solver_Settings` dictionaries at the top of the chosen script to change design variables, loads, material, or solver behavior.